-Recommendation 2021-2: Investigate smoke and ash impacts on Lake Tahoe clarity resulting from the 2021 wildfires.
+$Recommendation\ 2021-2: Investigate\ smoke\ and\ as\ himpacts\ on\ Lake\ Tahoe\ clarity\ resulting\ from$ the 2021 wildfires.

-presented a unique opportunity to better understand the extent to which smoke and ash influence short and long-term water quality dynamics in Lake Tahoe, and that the Wildfire Smoke Impacts to Lake Tahoe's Water Quality project will help provide a mechanistic understanding of the influence of smoke and ash that can be included in future annual clarity evaluations
+TMDL Executives agreed that the unprecedented duration and extent of the 2021 wildfires presented a unique opportunity to better understand the extent to which smoke and ash influence short and long-term water quality dynamics in Lake Tahoe, and that the Wildfire Smoke Impacts to Lake Tahoe's Water Quality project will help provide a mechanistic understanding of the influence of smoke and ash that can be included in future annual clarity evaluations.

-Recommendation 2021-3: Monitor water quality to understand wildfire and suppression repair recovery, and restoration activities' impacts on Lake Tahoe clarity resulting from the Caldor Fire.
-TMDL Executives agreed the Alignment of Lake Tahoe Interagency Monitoring Program to Monitor Impacts of the Caldor Firework project is essential to understanding the extent and duration for which these disturbances result in increased pollutant loads delivered to Lake Tahoe.
+Recommendation 2021-3: Monitor water quality to understand wildfire and suppression repair, recovery, and restoration activities' impacts on Lake Tahoe clarity resulting from the Caldor Fire.
+TMDL Executives agreed the Alignment of Lake Tahoe Interagency Monitoring Program to Monitor Impacts of the Coldor Firework project is essential to understanding the extent and duration for which these disturbances result in increased pollutant loads delivered to Lake Tahoe.

-Recommendation 2021-4: Investigate fuels treatment effectiveness to determine the extent to which Tahoe vegetation management practices reduced Caldor Fire impacts.
+Recommendation 2021-4: Investigate fuels treatment effectiveness to determine the extent to which Lake Tahoe vegetation management practices reduced Caldor Fire impacts.

 TMDL Executives agreed that an in-field evaluation is needed to confirm that Lake Tahoe basin fuels treatments were effective in achieving their intended objectives.
-And that findings from the Caldon Fire Fuels Treatment Effectiveness Surveys project will help guide future vegetation management work in the basin and adjacent regions and help justify the expenditure of public monies on these efforts.
+And that findings from the Caldon Fire Fuels Treatment Effectiveness Surveys project will help guide future vegetation management work in the basin and adjacent regions and help justify the expenditure of public monies on these efforts

 Recommendation 2021-5: Ensure non-urban implementing partners track and report disturbed area resulting from the Caldor Fire in their 2021 reporting of TMDL Performance Measures.
-TMDL Executives agreed with the expectation that non-urban implementers will quantify and report the resulting acres of disturbed areas created as well as efforts to mitigate potential impacts or water quality.
+TMDL Executives agreed with the expectation that non-urban implementers will quantify and report the resulting acres of disturbed areas created as well as efforts to mitigate potential impacts on water quality

 Recommendation 2021-6: Continue efforts to control fine sediment and nutrient inputs to the lake.
-TMDL Executives acknowledged the findings from the Data Synthesis and Analysis proje continuing efforts to control fine sediment and nutrient inputs to the lake and that TMDL Agencies should continue to engage with the Science Council on ongoing efforts to better understand the relative importance of other factors controlling lake clarity.
+TMDL Executives acknowledged the findings from the Data Synthesis and Analysis project support continuing efforts to control fine sediment and nutrient inputs to the lake and that TMDL Agencies should continue to engage with the Science Council on ongoing efforts to better understand the relative importance of other factors controlling lake clarity.